Affiliated Course: HTS 2803: Semester in the City

 Affiliated Course: MGT 4803: Business Decisions for Shared Value

 SLS Priority Issue: Social Innovation

 Course & Project Description: At the heart of the concept of “business sustainability and shared value” are interconnections among the economic, environmental, and societal dimensions of business performance.
 This course uses the 2017 World Economic Forum Global Risks Report and the United Nations Sustainable Development Goals as frameworks to establish the role of fundamental human needs (food, water, shelter, energy, wages, and community) in shaping long-term business value and overall economic progress.
-The course partner is the Center for Sustainable Communities and EcoDistricts Hampton Roads.
-Students undertake hands-on project work with EcoDistricts Hampton Roads, focusing on themes of economic development, small business cultivation, and local health and wellness.
+The course partner is the Center for Sustainable Communities and EcoDistrict Hampton Roads in Virginia.
+In Spring 2019, student teams researched, developed, and proposed creative development plans for the neighborhood of over 5,000 homes and 17,000 residents, focused on building community resilience through economic development, small business cultivation, and local health and wellness.

 Partner Comment on Students’ Impact: “What an exceptional pleasure it has been to engage in meaningful projects with these phenomenal young minds...their focus and thorough investigation and subsequent design and development of useful outcomes will directly benefit thousands of residents and potentially raise the quality of life in the [Hampton Roads EcoDistrict] for generations to come."

 Read more about this project HERE.